Android Central Verdict

 I enabled the "Flicker prevention" option in display settings which seemed to have a minor effect on modulation at lower brightness levels.
-I still couldn't use the phone long-term below 50% brightness but I'm pretty happy with this result as I struggle to use any modern OLED phone at any less than 100% brightness.
+I still couldn't use the phone long-term at low brightness but I'm pretty happy with this result as I struggle to use any modern OLED phone at any less than 100% brightness.

 Motorola Edge+ (2023): Performance and battery life

 The Motorola Edge+ (2023) sports 2-day battery life (and then some), plus ultra-fast 68W charging with the included charging brick.

 Performance is nothing short of stellar thanks to the Snapdragon 8 Gen 2 chipset.
 All high-end games run perfectly and while the phone can get warm in performance mode, it never gets too hot to the touch like last year's Edge+.

 Plus, Moto Gametime adds a ton of great features to mobile gaming including performance and resolution presets, fun features like acoustic lighting, and more.

 If there's one thing you'll never have to worry about with the Motorola Edge+ (2023), it's battery life.
 Throughout the week or so I've been using this phone, every single charge lasted two full days without worry.

 I'd often wake up and look at my phone in the morning and it would still have over 60% battery left after a full day's use the previous day.
 It's really impressive just how efficient the Snapdragon 8 Gen 2 is, especially when compared to last year's Gen 1 chip.